Thursday, 21 August 2025

 Damaged Transfiguration Cathedral, Odessa

 In a dreadful irony, the cathedral belonged to the part of the Ukrainian Orthodox Church that had remained affiliated to the Moscow Patriarchate up until the 2022 full-scale invasion (a rival Orthodox Church of Ukraine, inaugurated in 2018 with the blessing of the Ecumenical Patriarch of Constantinople, unambiguously stood with Ukraine’s struggle for its survival).
 The original cathedral had been destroyed by the communist regime in the 1930s.
-Having been rebuilt in independent Ukraine, it was consecrated in 2010 by no less a figure that the Patriarch of the Russian Orthodox Church.
+Having been rebuilt in independent Ukraine, it was consecrated in 2010 by no less a figure than the Patriarch of the Russian Orthodox Church.

 Despite the Ukrainian Orthodox Church having broken with Moscow in 2022, many Ukrainians still regarded it with suspicion, and some of its clergy had been accused of collaborating with the invaders.
 The Russian Orthodox Patriarch had given his forceful backing to Russia’s invasion of Ukraine.
 He blessed Russian troops and declared that those who died in battle would be cleansed of their sins.
 For his part, following the attack on the cathedral in Odessa, the head priest was unequivocal in denouncing the Moscow Patriarchate and the Patriarch himself.
 A year after the attack, the cathedral was closed, its windows boarded up.
 Renovation work was already under way.
 At the front of the cathedral, which had been undamaged by the blast, it was possible to step just inside the entrance.
 Notices outside the church were now in Ukrainian, no longer Russian.

 Odessa’s Ukrainian identity had long been in question.
 Historically multiethnic, and with a large Jewish population, it was Russian speaking and, before the onset of Russia’s aggression in 2014, part of its population had identified as Russian.
 When I lived in Odessa in 2015-2016, one almost exclusively heard Russian in the streets of Odessa.
 Only in summer, when visitors from other parts of Ukraine flocked to the city, did one hear much Ukrainian.
 War had changed the character of the city, just as it had changed Ukrainian society in general.
 Under the onslaught of a brutal invader, few wanted to identify with Russia anymore.
 Waiters and waitresses, as well as shopkeepers, spoke to their customers in Ukrainian, as required by law.
-While Russian was till widely spoken, Ukrainian was now much more frequently heard in the streets.
+While Russian was still widely spoken, Ukrainian was now much more frequently heard in the streets.
 Shop signs were in Ukrainian.

 Catherine the Great, off her pedestal